palle-k/DL4S/README.md

 It furthermore has automatic differentiation builtin, which allows you to create and train neural networks without needing to manually implement backpropagation.

-Features include accelerated implementations for many basic binary and unary operators, matrix operations, convolutional and recurrent neural networks, commonly used optimizers, second derivatives and much more.
+Features include implementations for many basic binary and unary operators, matrix operations, convolutional and recurrent neural networks, commonly used optimizers, second derivatives and much more.